baggerspion/therealpadams.github.io/_posts/2018-01-29-finding-strength.md

 categories: [Leadership]
 header:
   src: strength.jpg
-  desc: "Strength" by Brett Curtis (https://flic.kr/p/ajbUvY)
+  desc: Strength by Brett Curtis (https://flic.kr/p/ajbUvY)
 ---
 It's very satisfying being a member of the leadership team inside Zalando Search.
 As a group, the other leads have been very welcoming